Please also see my All-Time World Cup Team Index

 |Bryan Robson scored the fastest goal in WC history.
 England beat France 3-1.|

-Wilkins enjoyed success at various clubs including Chelsea, Manchester United, Milan, Queens Park Rangers, and Rangers.
+Ray Wilkins enjoyed success at various clubs including Chelsea, Manchester United, Milan, Queens Park Rangers, and Rangers.
 He was remembered for winning the FA Cup in 1983 for Manchester United.
 From 1976 to 1986, he was an important player for England, earning 84 caps.
+He played in both 1982 and 1986 World Cup Finals.

 CM: Trevor Brooking (England)